 Is the nursing staff and the maintenance staff kind to each other as well as those who live in the facility?
 And you can ask to verify the staff’s credentials.
 No one should refuse your inquiry regarding certifications and background checks.
 This is something the management should have readily available.

-Just because you are more elderly, doesn’t mean you want to stop learning.
+Just because you are older, doesn’t mean you want to stop learning.
 Check to see if the facility offers continuing education and hobby classes.

-These could be classes for a foreign language, pottery, embroidery, computers, singing and dancing, cooking and so many other engrossing subjects everyone would enjoy learning more about.
+These could be lessons for a foreign language, pottery, embroidery, computers, singing and dancing, cooking and many other options.

-When considering a move to an established senior living facility, ask a lot of questions.
-If there is something you don’t comprehend, ask about it.
+Ultimately, when considering a move to an established senior living facility, it’s smart to ask a lot of questions.
+If there is something you don’t understand, make sure to ask about it.